kameshsampath/drone-gcloud-run/README.md

 The following settings changes this plugin's behavior.

-* `service_account_json`: The Google Cloud Service Account JSON that has required permissions to create, update and delete Google Cloud Run services .
+* `service_account_json`: The Google Cloud Service Account JSON that has required permissions to create, update and delete Google Cloud Run services.
+This string should be a base64 encoded string.
+If you don't set this value then you need to set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` pointing to the service account key json file.
 * `project`: The Google project where the Google Cloud Run service will be deployed.
 * `region`: The Google Cloud region e.g asia-south1 where the Google Cloud Run service will be deployed.
 * `service_name`: The name of the Google Cloud Run service.